← Back to research

 Commander (Autohand)

-Commander by Autohand is an open-source Tauri desktop app for orchestrating Claude Code, Codex, and Gemini CLI agents with worktree isolation and persistent chat history.
+Commander by Autohand is a free, source-available Tauri desktop app for orchestrating Claude Code, Codex, and Gemini CLI agents with worktree isolation and persistent chat history.

 Key takeaways

-• Open-source Tauri v2 app supporting Claude Code, Codex, and Gemini CLI agents
+• Free Tauri v2 app supporting Claude Code, Codex, and Gemini CLI agents; public source code, but the repo has no LICENSE file as of June 2026

 • Workspace-aware execution with automatic git worktree creation under .commander/